sux21/Experimental_Evolution/README.md

 https://gatk.broadinstitute.org/hc/en-us/articles/360037226472-AddOrReplaceReadGroups-Picard-

 Obtain the flowcell ID and lane number from FASTQ for all reads.
-This indicates the flowcell ID is HTH5JDRX2 and the lane is 2 for all reads.
-Read more about read groups on https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups.
 The format of the first line of FASTQ is as following (https://help.basespace.illumina.com/files-used-by-basespace/fastq-files):
 ```
 @<instrument>:<run number>:<flowcell ID>:<lane>:<tile>:<x-pos>:<y-pos> <read>:<is filtered>:<control number>:<sample number>
 ```